shakad72/group-7-gc/use-cases/use-case-30.md

 ## Success End Condition

-A report containing the population of the specified district is successfully produced.
+A report containing the population of the specified district is produced.

 ## Failed End Condition